tomokinakamaru/silverchain/README.md

   Result execute() { ... }
 }

-// Incorrect statement causes compile-time error new SQL()
+// Invalid statement causes compile-time error new SQL()
   .select("name")  // Returns `SQL1`
   .where("id = 1") // `SQL1` does not have `where(...)` → Type error!
 ```

-The problem is that, this *safe* implementation increases the development cost of a library.
-You need to define many classes and carefully put methods in each class.
+**The problem is that, this *safe* implementation increases the development cost of a library.** You need to define many classes and carefully put methods in each class.

-Silverchain is a tool that solves the problem!
-It generates class/method definitions from the code that defines correct chains.
+**Silverchain is a tool that solves the problem!** It generates class/method definitions from the code that defines valid chains.
 For example, Silverchain generates the four classes (`SQL`, `SQL1`, `SQL2`, and `SQL3`) from the following chain definition:

 ```
-SQL:
-select() from() where()? execute() Results;
+SQL: select() from() where()? execute() Results;
 ```

 ## Run with Docker